-- William Walden - Director of communications, Greater London Authority
+- Will Walden - Director of communications, Greater London Authority

 Lobbying for The City

-Correspondence obtained by SpinWatch reveals that in December 2009 TheCityUK's chairman Stuart Popham hosted a lunch attended by Johnson, the then shadow chancellor, George Osborne, and Goldman Sachs International's co-CEO Michael Sherwood.
+Correspondence obtained by Spinwatch in 2011 revealed that in December 2009 TheCityUK's chairman Stuart Popham hosted a lunch attended by Johnson, the then shadow chancellor, George Osborne, and Goldman Sachs International's co-CEO Michael Sherwood.